sourmash-bio/sourmash/doc/command-line.md

   that contain signatures, including files, directories, and indexed databases.
 These commands will also take `--from-file` (see below).

+None of these commands currently support searching, comparing, or indexing signatures with multiple ksizes or moltypes at the same time; you need to pick the ksize and moltype to use for your search.
+Where possible, scaled values will be made compatible.

 #### Storing (and searching) signatures

 Backing up a little, there are many ways to store and search